anthvasquez/Color-Picker/README.md

 # Color-Picker
-A simple RGB color picker written using JavaFX.
+A simple RGB color picker written using JavaFX..